MyApaulogies/pokepastes-scraper/README.md

 For a detailed example output of `team_from_url`, see `test/example.py` and its output `test/example_team.json`.

 Tested in python 3.11, but likely compatible with 3.10+.
+Feel free to contact me: myapaulogies@tuta.io